 Who We Are

-Staff — Currently, IYI has 34 staff members, including five field representatives working in five regions across the state.
-Six VISTAS began projects for IYI in 2011.
+Staff — Currently, IYI has 34 staff members, including outreach managers working in eight regions across the state.
 Bill Stanczykiewicz, president & CEO, has led the institute since November 1998.

 View staff biographies.